develesto/develesto/README.md

 - Pronouns can by any except it/its.
 - THE Andrew (Bad Things) kinnie.
 - Pansexual.
-- I don't have Discord,Tiktok,etc,by choice.
+- I don't have Discord,Tiktok,etc.
 - I have really bad anxiety.I'm akward,and bad with words in certain situations.
 - I'm a very nice,understanding and calm person but don't take that to your advantage.
 - I'm only blunt if angry,stressed or around people I don't trust.